maargenton/go-testpredicate/README.md

 ## API changes and stability

-As of v0.5.0, a new and improved API is now available, intended to replace the original API in the long run.
-The original API remains available but should now be considered deprecated, and will be remove by v1.0.0.

-### New API

-In the new API, either `require.That()` or `verify.That()` is used to capture both the testing context and the value under test, and the test assertion is built through call chaining of optional transformations and a final condition.
-Both `require` and `verify` can be mixed and matched as needed.

-There is no more need to declare of an asserter object in every block, making DBB-style more streamlined.
-There is no more package `p` sitting on the global namespace, and the call-chaining syntax makes complex predicates more readable.
+Older version of this package where exposing a different API that has since been deprecated, and has now been remove for the v1.0.0 release.
+The latest version supporting the legacy API is v0.6.4.

+Predicates are constructed starting with either `require.That(t, <value>)` or `verify.That(t, <value>)`, where _require_ will abort the test on error, while _verify_ will keep going.
+Both variants take the testing context `t`, and the value to test.

+Additional diagnostic context can be added to either functions with `require.Context{}` / `verify.Context{}` passed as additional arguments.

 ```go
 package example_test